davidgutierrezrubio/jmathanim/manual/07_AdvancedTopics/AdvancedTopics.md

 public void update(JMathAnimScene scene);
 ```

 The `getUpdateLevel` method returns the order of updating this object.
-Objects with level 0 update first, then all with level 1, etc. Thus, if you have an updater  A that depends on another updater B to be previously updated before, you should set the update level of A greater than of B. All necessary updating commands should be set in the `update` method.
+Objects with level 0 update first, then all with level 1, etc. Thus, if you have an updater  A that depends on that another updater B to be previously updated before, you should set the update level of A greater than of B. All necessary updating commands should be set in the `update` method.

 Any update must be registered on the scene to be used, with the `registerUpdateable`method.
 Similarly, there is `unregisterUpdateable` method that does the opposite.